jamesantonydas/OOFP_Habits_project/README.md

 ### Documentation

 You can use the Habit and HabitManager class to further develop and expand the app with graphical user interface.
-Explore the documentation to learn more about the attributes and methods.

 ## UML Class diagram